ExplicITConsulting/set-outlooksignatures.com/features.en.md

 ---
-layout: page
+layout: "page"
 lang: "en"
 locale: "en"
-title: Features and feature comparison
+title: "Features and feature comparison"
-subtitle: Our solution at a glance and in benchmark
+subtitle: "Our solution at a glance and in benchmark"
-description: Compare features and benefits of our solution at a glance with clear benchmarks for informed decisions.
+description: "Compare features and benefits of our solution at a glance with clear benchmarks for informed decisions."
 hero_link: "#features"
 hero_link_text: "<span><b>Features: </b>What our solution is able to do</span>"
 hero_link_style: |